joakimk/caribbean-onslaught/readme.txt

 Right = "Arrow Right"
 Shoot = "NumPad , (Comma)"

+Windows:
+Install ruby, get it from: http://www.ruby-lang.org/en/downloads/ Run the game with "run_game.cmd".

+Linux / MacOSX:
+You need Ruby and gosu (gem install gosu).
+Run the game with "cd source; ruby game.rb".

 Thanks goes out to:
 jlnr @ Rubygameforums: For patching the game to run on MacOSX.